sdubreui/ot_ClenshawCurtisExperiment/distro/windows/README.txt

-# ottemplate module
+# clenshawcurtisexperiment module

 Examples
-  Template examples can be found here: C:\Python27\Lib\site-packages\ottemplate\examples\ottemplate
+  Template examples can be found here: C:\Python27\Lib\site-packages\clenshawcurtisexperiment\examples\clenshawcurtisexperiment

 Installation
-  Silent install can be done with the switch /S (e.g. openturns-ottemplate-0.0-py27.exe /S).
+  Silent install can be done with the switch /S (e.g. openturns-clenshawcurtisexperiment-0.0-py27.exe /S).
-  To test ottemplate module installation, in an OpenTURNS python console type:
+  To test clenshawcurtisexperiment module installation, in an OpenTURNS python console type:
-    import ottemplate
+    import clenshawcurtisexperiment
-    print ottemplate.__version__
+    print clenshawcurtisexperiment.__version__

 Uninstallation
-  OTTemplate module will be automatically uninstalled at OpenTURNS removal.
+  ClenshawCurtisExperiment module will be automatically uninstalled at OpenTURNS removal.
-  OTTemplate module can be removed from OpenTURNS with uninst-template.exe uninstaller.
+  ClenshawCurtisExperiment module can be removed from OpenTURNS with uninst-template.exe uninstaller.
   Silent uninstall can be done with the switch /S.